8421BCD/DemoRank/README.md

 ##### 📥 Download Data

-Please download the required data for code running to the root directory of the project (`demorank/`).
+Please download the required data for code running to the root directory of the project.
 The download link is: [Google Drive](https://drive.google.com/drive/folders/1oPOCMIq491pUrnHW2Ivw793ZUfZtv_3R?usp=sharing).

 #### 1 Demonstration Retriever (DRetriever)